Sadyk/github_tutorial/tutorial.md

 Git allows for a variety of other ways of dealing with changing data in folders, like cloning repositories (think copying folders) and creating new versions of repositories called forks.

 However, Git by itself allows this only on one machine.
 It's useful, but its real power is in allowing for distributed contributions to a single repository.
 One way to enable this is GitHub.
+Derp.

 # What is GitHub?